Gaya Prasad Katiyar: Revolutionary activities

 Prasad's main responsibility was to provide cover for the bomb manufacturing factories of HSRA.
 The modus operandi was simple - Prasad would start a dispensary under a proxy name and the other revolutionaries would work as staff e.g.: compounders, housekeeping, etc. The dispensary had hidden places where the bombs were manufactured.
 The odor of the chemicals could easily be justified to the locals and neighbors as arising during the preparation of medicines.

-In one case a bomb factory in Turi Bazaar, Ferozpur that was started by Prasad under the name Dr. B S Nigam was operational from August 10, 1928, to February 9, 1929.
+In one case a bomb factory in Turi Bazaar, Ferozpur that was started by Prasad under the name Dr. B S Nigam was operational from 10 August 1928, to 9 February 1929.
 The other revolutionaries had the following aliases: